 The training and oversight of the Promotora Program fall largely under the direction of the Program Director Dr. Stacy Zuniga.
 Clinic Volunteers are encouraged to get involved with the Promotora Program by developing training materials for Promotoras or observing them on home visits.

 Community Health Outreach

 In addition to the Promotora Program, Clinica Esperanza offers community health outreach initiatives.
-These initiatives include an outreach clinic, vision screenings, health education in schools, hosting a health fairs, putting on a public education sessions, diabetic classes for English and Spanish speakers, among others.
+These initiatives include an outreach clinic, vision screenings, health education in schools, hosting health fairs, putting on public education sessions, informational diabetic classes for English and Spanish speakers, among others.
 Promotoras promote the initiative ahead of time and encourage community members to attend.
 The Promotora attends and acts as a liaison with the community they live in.